grafana/mimir/README.md

 - [Migrating from Thanos or Prometheus to Grafana Mimir](https://grafana.com/docs/mimir/next/migration-guide/migrating-from-thanos-or-prometheus/).
 - [Migrating from Cortex to Grafana Mimir](link TBD)

+## Deploying Grafana Mimir

+For information about how to deploy Grafana Mimir, refer to [Deploying Grafana Mimir](link TBD).

 ## Getting started

 If you’re new to Grafana Mimir, read the [Getting started guide](https://grafana.com/docs/mimir/latest/operators-guide/getting-started/).